Nabemono: Oden Hot Pot Recipe using S&B Oden no Moto

 Among others, “Yosenabe (寄せ鍋)” and “Oden (おでん)” are the popular varieties.

-As I wrote an article about the former dish before, today I will talk about the latter, Oden.
+As I wrote about the former Yosenabe in this article before, today, I will talk about the latter, Oden.

-Oden is a Japanese hot pot dish consisting of various igredients stewed in a light yet rich soy-sauce-based broth.
+Oden is a Japanese hot pot consisting of various ingredients stewed in a light soy sauce-based dashi-rich broth.

-Typical ingredients for Oden include boiled eggs, round slices of Daikon radish, Ito Konnyaku, and processed fish cakes such as Chikuwa (tube-shaped chewy fish cake) and Hanpen (flat white soft fish cake).
+The typical ingredient used includes boiled eggs, round slices of Daikon radish, Ito Konnyaku, Chikuwa (tube-shaped chewy fish cake), and Hanpen (flat soft white fish cake).

-The Easy Oden Recipe using S&B Oden no Moto
+Easy Oden Recipe using S&B Seasoning & Soup Mix Oden no Moto

-The Oden no Moto seasoning is soy-sauce-based and contains plenty of umami ingredients of Kombu seaweed and dried bonito flakes.
+This seasoning mix is soy sauce-based, contains plenty of umami components from Kombu seaweed and Katsuobushi bonito flakes.

-Therefore, the Oden broth made using this product is rich in flavor and has a good taste balance.
+The Oden broth made using this product is packed with umami and has a well-balanced, delicious taste.

-- Put a bag (20 g) of the S&B soup base powder (Amazon.com) and 1000 ml water in a pot and bring the mixture to the boil.
+- Put a bag (20 g) of the S&B Oden no Moto powder and 1000 ml water into a pot and bring to a simmer.

-- Add ingredients, such as boiled eggs, easy-to-eat round slices of Daikon radish without skin, Ito Konnyaku, Hanpen, Chikuwa, sausage and whatever you think work well with the Oden broth.
+- Add ingredients to the pot, such as boiled eggs, easy-to-eat round slices of peeled Daikon radish, Ito Konnyaku, Hanpen, Chikuwa, sausage, and whatever work well with the broth.

-- Stew those foods over low heat for a while to let the broth soak in.
+- Cook it over low heat for a while until the ingredients soak up the flavor of the broth.

-- When well-seasoned, take the stewed ingredient you want to eat out from the pot and enjoy it!
+- Once well-seasoned, take what you want out from the pot and enjoy!